Since Time Is Gravity

 Since Time Is Gravity is an album by the Natural Information Society Community Ensemble, led by double bassist and guimbri player Joshua Abrams.
-It was recorded on May 18, 2021, at the Graham Foundation in Chicago, Illinois, and on August 24, 2021, at Electrical Audio in Chicago, and was released in 2023 as a double-LP set by both Eremite Records, based in the United States, and Aguirre Records, a Belgian label.
+It was recorded on May 18, 2021, at the Graham Foundation in Chicago, Illinois, and on August 24, 2021, at Electrical Audio in Chicago.
+It was released on April 14, 2023 as a double-LP set by both Eremite Records, based in the United States, and Aguirre Records, a Belgian label.
 On the album, Abrams is joined by alto saxophonists Nick Mazzarella and Mai Sugimoto, bass clarinetist Jason Stein, cornetists Josh Berman and Ben Lamar Gay, harmonium player Lisa Alvarado, harpist Kara Bershad, percussionists Mikel Patrick Avery and Hamid Drake, and a guest artist, tenor saxophonist Ari Brown.

 Regarding the expanded "Community Ensemble" heard on Since Time Is Gravity, Abrams remarked: "There's a wealth of community we have in Chicago and throughout the world.
 There's room for everyone's personality and I want them to bring their sound to it...
 It's not like a classical aesthetic to make everyone anonymous to be unified...
 No, we unify with all our idiosyncrasies, warts and all."